-Three islands in the Antilles are commonly thought to be first point of landfall: Grand Turk, and San Salvador (formerly Watlings Island) and Samana Cay in the Bahamas.
+Three islands in the Antilles are commonly thought to be the first point of landfall: Grand Turk, and San Salvador (formerly Watlings Island) and Samana Cay in the Bahamas.
 The Atlantic North Equatorial Current and the logs of the historic voyage support the case for each possibility.

-Much of the landfall theories are based off of Columbus’s limited description of a very flat, bean-shaped island with very green trees and a central pond or lagoon.
+Much of the landfall theories are based on Columbus’s limited description of a very flat, bean-shaped island with very green trees and a central pond or lagoon.
 All of the candidate islands at least loosely match the record, not least of which Grand Turk, especially considering that before the development of the salt industry salinas, the inland ponds on the island likely supported dense mangrove forests, exhibiting vibrant green leaves.

 Columbus’s account shows that the Taino aborigine’s name for the island of first landfall was Guanahani.
 Columbus referred to the island as San Salvador.